 is present at a certain position in the message.

-The Bombes were built by the British Tabulating Company (BTC, later ICL)
+The Bombes were built by the British Tabulating Company (BTM, later ICL)

 at Letchworth (UK) under the supervision of Harold 'Doc' Keen .